 Triangle

 The profile of the language teacher has considerably evolved in the last years as a result of crucial advances in society.
-The focus is now on the inclusion of previously neglected parts of the world and students play a more relevant role.
 At the same time, global issues have pushed professionals to keep up with many changes that are here to stay.

-We are organising two separate workshops to reconsider the ‘what’ and the ‘how’ we teach.
-They offer a forum for language teaching colleagues across Higher Education to come together and discuss ideas which may lead to the creation of working groups.
+Our workshops will offer a forum for language teaching colleagues across Higher Education to come together and discuss ideas which may lead to the creation of working groups.

 How we teach workshop